 7. Adobe Media Encoder will open and automatically begin making the proxies.

 Any exports that you do will use the original files (so don’t move them) instead of the proxies.
 You can also disable proxies any time while you’re editing.
+I go over this in more detail in an article about creating proxies that fit your workflow.

 These proxies are great for a non-destructive multi-user workflow.
 Just save the Premiere file in the cloud alongside the proxies.
 Anyone can access the entire project from a link.